PixelGuys/Cubyz/docs/CONTRIBUTING.md

   assignment ops < bool ops < compare ops < bitwise ops < shift ops < add/sub < mul/div < unary ops<br>
   Only add parenthesis if you need them.
 Precedence on the right side of the spectrum (unary and mul/div/mod) is also shown visually (enforced by the formatter) through spacing: `x = -a + b*c` instead of `x = - a + b * c`

+# Pull requests:

-# Don't put multiple changes into one pull request
+## Don't put multiple changes into one pull request

 This includes introduction of non-trivial helper functions, refactoring existing code.